 When a cube sample weight varied from the required 1260 g during injection the rate of water feed at the pump was adjusted up or down to compensate, and a new sample was taken.

 A camera was used to inspect holes, initially frequently and periodically thereafter.
 A specifically designed up-hole camera was acquired with a stiff cable and reel feeder and protected camera lens.
-The camera was fed up the holes from the IT basket.
+The camera was fed up the holes from the integrated tool carrier basket.
 The cameras confirmed the condition of the URF and the grout, and the presence of pre-existing paste in some cases.
 An example of injected grout is shown in Figure 2a.
 The nature of some voids is shown in Figure 2b.

 The length to breakthrough from CRF into the UCF was measured in each drillhole.
 The vertical thickness of the grouted layer was calculated from this and plotted for each drive (Figure 7).
 Drill sites were chosen to check recent injection using the 2.5 m spaced ring design in case further grout was required.
 The grout was shown to flow along the URF and build up where it was injected.
 Drilling was delayed 24 hours after grouting to allow the grout to cure.
 Once the grout had cured the levels in holes was confirmed through probing campaigns.